12 Days of Christmas 2020 Holiday Gift Guide

 The 12 Days of Christmas Holiday Gift Guide to 2020

 “What can we do to bring people together this Holiday Season?” was the question the Amrita experts kept being asked.
-Thus, with keeping traditions in mind, the exquisite oils that were selected provide a variety of physical, spiritual remedies, spiritual, and enhancements for your routines.
+Thus, with keeping tradition in mind, the exquisite oils that were selected provide a variety of physical, spiritual remedies, spiritual, and enhancements for your routines.

 “On the first day of Christmas, my true love gave to me: